vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 ## Create a data source for our sensor data

-In Peakboard Designer, we add a new OPC UA data source for our sensor data.
+In Peakboard Designer, we add a new OPC UA data source for our sensor data, called `AirConditionerData`.

 We subscribe to these three nodes:
 * `Temperature`, the current ambient temperature